âď¸ Snow

 - Invest in high-quality wiperblades.
 These Bosch Icon blades are the best Iâve ever had.
 They actually clean my windshield instead of just moving the grit around from slushy splashes, and theyâve stayed supple for ages (make sure to select the right model number for your vehicle).

-- Add to your Advice: Car bin for longer trips in the winter for the possibility of getting stuck: snacks, water (and/or a way to melt snow), warm clothes (maybe youâll have to go dig yourself out or put chains on or maybe youâll just want to preserve your remaining gas without running the heat in the car), hot hands, etc.
+- Add to your Advice: Car bin for longer trips in the winter for the possibility of getting stuck: snacks, water (and/or a way to melt snow), warm clothes (maybe youâll have to go dig yourself out or put chains on or maybe youâll just want to preserve your remaining gas without running the heat in the car), hot hands (I also get the toe warmers that stick to the bottom of your socksâpro tip: put them on sideways), etc.

-- If youâre a pedestrian: yield to cars.
+- đśđťââď¸If youâre a pedestrian: yield to cars.
 Itâs safer for you (theyâre going to be having trouble precisely controlling their vehicle in the ice and snow), and it will avoid them needing to stop (and then start again) at an inopportune moment.

 Misc:

 - Layering: I tend to wear layers.
-I wear long johns or leggings under my jeans all winter (you might want to go up a size if your regular pants arenât roomy enough), when itâs really cold out I put a pair of wool socks over my regular socks, and instead of a big winter coat, I have a lightweight down jacket that I augment with an extra sweater/hoodie underneath and/or a light rain jacket/windbreaker on top.
-One thing Iâve learned: I wear my shell as an extra layer when itâs colder, but if I put my hands in my pockets, theyâre much less warm than when I put them in my down jacket pockets that have a layer of insulation :/ Solution: put the rain jacket pockets inside the down jacket pockets. đĄÂ (you can just do this by having them unzipped and digging around with your hands in the rain jacket pockets, as long as your pockets arenât sewed to the lining of your jacket) I also layer socksâwool socks can be itchy and expensive and difficult to safely clean, so I buy them a little oversized (which is also good because they can shrink) and I wear them over my regular socks.
+I wear long johns or leggings under my jeans all winter (you might want to go up a size if your regular pants arenât roomy enough) and instead of a big winter coat, I have a lightweight down jacket that I augment with an extra sweater/hoodie underneath and/or a light rain jacket/windbreaker on top.
+One thing Iâve learned: I wear my shell as an extra layer when itâs colder, but if I put my hands in my pockets, theyâre much less warm than when I put them in my down jacket pockets that have a layer of insulation :/ Solution: put the rain jacket pockets inside the down jacket pockets. đĄÂ (you can just do this by having them unzipped and digging around with your hands in the rain jacket pockets, as long as your pockets arenât sewed to the lining of your jacket) I also layer socksâwool socks can be itchy and expensive and difficult to safely clean, so I buy them a little oversized (which is also good because they can shrink) and I wear them over my regular socks (Advice: in the winter, wear loose wool socks that slip over your everyday socks)

 - Keep extra warm things in the pockets of your jacket.
 All winter, if you check the pockets of my down coat, in my left pocket youâll find my left liner touchscreen glove and my left Space-age ear warmers and in my right pocket youâll find my right liner touchscreen glove and my right Space-age ear warmers.
 I might not need them every time I go out, but theyâre so small and portable that itâs not a bother and if Iâm choosing that jacket, the odds are pretty good that Iâll get 5 minutes into a walk and be glad I have one or the other.
 (I also have a tissue, because the cold makes my nose run, and spf chapstick.)